CodeByYuxuan/japan-travel-planner-ai/docs/ai_prompt_plan.md

-# 🤖 AI Prompt Plan – Japan Travel Planner AI
+# AI Prompt Plan – Japan Travel Planner AI

 This document defines the strategy for using OpenAI's GPT model to generate structured, multi-day travel itineraries.
+The aim is to ensure results are predictable, relevant, and easily integrated into the application.

 ---

-## 🧠 Prompt Template
+## Prompt Template

-Ask the AI to generate a structured JSON itinerary:
+The system sends a structured prompt to the AI, requesting a detailed itinerary formatted in JSON:

 ```
 Generate a detailed itinerary for a {days}-day trip to {destination} starting from {startDate}.